 Fat Transfer / Fat Injection / Fat Grafting

-Dr. Ben Talei at the Beverly Hills Center for Plastic & Laser Surgery is a dedicated specialist of facial cosmetics, reconstruction and rejuvenation.
+Dr. Ben Talei, a dual board certified plastic surgeon at the Beverly Hills Center for Plastic & Laser Surgery is a dedicated specialist of facial cosmetics, reconstruction and rejuvenation.
 He has developed a significant number of uses for fat transfer and fat grafting to treat a variety of needs.
 Dr. Talei is also a specialist in revision fat grafting, often treating patients who have had suboptimal outcomes.

 - How Does Fat Grafting Work?

 - Fat transfer has many uses based on the utilization of fat for volumization and camouflage, as well as using fat for its regenerative potential.
 The source of fat varies, but it is most commonly taken from the anterior abdomen by means of liposuction and micro-liposuction.
 The use of micro-liposuction cannulas decreases the risk of irregularities.
 Other areas such as the inner thighs are commonly used as well.

 - Next, the fat is immediately purified and injected with micro-cannulas into the intended areas.
 This can easily be done under local anesthesia.
 Although, many patients elect to receive some form of anesthesia.
 Fat grafting is extremely technique-dependent, meaning results can vary significantly from provider to provider.
 In general, younger patients tend to have a higher take rate for grafting integration, but this is not always the case.
 For the individual patient, the probability cannot be accurately predicted despite data presented by published studies.